The Trews: Dalton's departure

 On 14 July 2015, drummer Sean Dalton stepped down from the band sending this message to fans via email:

 "To all the hard core Trewbadours out there: Well what can I say folks its been an amazing run.
 The years playing with the Trews have been best years of my life.
 Countless hours in the jam space and playing thousands of live shows all over the world have shaped me as a musician, and playing with such great guys has made me a better human being.
 I will miss it very much.

 Due to unforeseen circumstances, I've decided to step down from the drum throne.
 Nothing weird goin' on here folks...just time to do what's best for me and the family.
 I wish the Trews nothing but the best, and was so fortunate to play with the best friggin' band in the country.
 I'll be hanging with you all in the crowd at the next show."

 Gavin Maguire took over as the band's drummer.
-In March 2018, Chris Gormley replaced Gavin Maguire as the band's drummer.
+In November 2023, Theo Mckibbon replaced Chris Gromley as the band's drummer.

+Dalton has since taught music.
+In 2024 he had his first major acting role as the lead character in Nik Sexton's theatrical film Skeet, for which he received a Canadian Screen Award nomination for Best Lead Performance in a Drama Film at the 13th Canadian Screen Awards in 2025.